All-optical attoclock for imaging tunnelling wavepackets: Author contributions

 \section{Author contributions}

-I.B. incepted the idea, developed the delayed Drude model and preformed simulations and analytic calculations based on it; A.J.G preformed TDSE simulations; I.B., A.J.G, A.H., F.M., and M.I. analyzed and interpreted the results of the simulations; all authors participated in the article formulation and writing.
-V.V. preformed the experiments.
+I.B. suggested the idea, developed the quantum Drude-like model, performed simulations and analytics based on this model, performed TDSE simulations; A.J.G performed TDSE simulations for the two-color case; S.S.,O.G.K.,I.A.N., N.A.P., and D.E.S. performed simulations of unidirectional propagation equations; J.R.C.A, M.K., D.Z., L.S. and V.V., performed the experiment; I.B., A.J.G, A.H., F.M., L.B., S.S., U.M., A.D., T.N., M.V. and M.I. analyzed and interpreted the results of the simulations and experiments; all authors participated in the article formulation and writing.

 \end{footnotesize}